malectro/blog/content/blog/tech-bro.md

 ---
 title: Am I a Tech Bro?
-date: "2020-04-07T22:12:03.284Z"
 description: coming to terms
 ---

-I recently started baking sour dough.
+I recently started baking sourdough.
 If you're aware of the "tech bro" stereotype and my chosen profession, you might find this to be on-the-nose, but just like running, baking as a hobby seems to have seen an upswing since we the quarantine started.

 My first loaf was a dense mess so I took to my friend-group Slack channel to ask for advice.
 Had I folded it enough?
 Had my proving heat been too high?
 Why was my crust gold when the one in the recipe had been a "deep brown"?
 One of my friends, also a software engineer, admitted he too had began feeding a starter and shared some photos of recent creations.
 He also sent me a link to an article in Eater and admitted it made him "feel real bad" about his decisions.